srishabhk/Digital_Diary/README.md

 - Statistics dashboard
 - Responsive design for tablets

-## Usage
-1. Download or clone the repository
+💾 How to Use:

+Save the HTML file to your tablet
-2. Open `index.html` in your browser
+Open it in any browser (Chrome, Samsung Internet, etc.)
-3. Start writing your daily entries!
+Add to home screen for quick access
+Write daily entries and they'll be saved automatically